arshati/3D-graphics-animation/Interactive/Readme.md

-we have multiple objects loaded into the project folder. this was done by creating new content variables assigning them to the objects then calling the content in the needed locations by changing the value of the mosition in the code
+we have multiple objects loaded into the project folder. this was done by creating new content variables assigning them to the objects then calling the content in the needed locations by changing the value of the mosition in the code.

 HOW WE ANIMATED AND ADDED LIGHTING TO THE MODELS

-we added code in the source.cpp where we set the values and positioning to go up and down and looped it. this made our island model to go up and down to show a floating animation. we also added values to adjust the speed of the movement as well
+we added code in the source.cpp where we set the values and positioning to go up and down and looped it. this made our island model to go up and down to show a floating animation. we also added values to adjust the speed of the movement as well.

 to add the lighting we wrote code in the source.cpp file and applied it on the models. we also gave shine value to change the intensity of the light and adjust when needed.